Why Homeowners in New England Should Never Ignore Foundation Cracks

 - 3 min read

-This article explains exactly what happens when a leaking foundation crack is ignored for one winter—and why early repair is almost always the smarter, more cost-effective decision.
+This article explains what happens when a leaking foundation crack is ignored for one winter—and why early repair is almost always the smarter, more cost-effective decision.

-Over the course of a single winter:
+Over the course of a single winter, you may notice:

-Hairline cracks can grow wider
+Hairline cracks growing wider

-Previously dry cracks can begin leaking
+Previously dry cracks beginning to leak

-Existing leaks often worsen significantly
+Existing leaks worsening significantly

 Increased Water Intrusion Leads to Interior Damage